willchanpm/notion-summarizer-app/README.md

 2. **Record Your Meeting**
    - Click "Start Recording" to begin
    - Speak clearly into your microphone
+   - **Multiple speakers are automatically detected and labeled**
    - Click "Stop Recording" when finished

 3. **Wait for Processing**
    - The app will show "Transcribing..." while processing
-   - This may take 10-30 seconds depending on audio length
+   - This may take 15-45 seconds depending on audio length
+   - Processing includes: transcription → speaker diarization → summarization

 4. **Review Results**
-   - View the full transcript
+   - View the full transcript with speaker labels (Speaker 1, Speaker 2, etc.)
    - Read the AI-generated summary
    - Both are displayed in a clean, readable format